cstkennedy/cs330-examples/Reviews330.md

 The recorded discussion is available [here](https://youtu.be/hlGoVWsb8Y4).

+All source code is available in [Review-08-UML-Sequence-Diagrams.zip](./Review-08-UML-Sequence-Diagrams.zip)

-# Review 9: Java Inheritance
+# Review 9: Java Inheritance (Java Shapes)

 This a Java version of the
 [C++ Shapes Discussion](#review-6-inheritance-in-c-c-shapes-).
 These examples